Running a Robocorp Cloud Workforce process on a local machine with Robocorp App

 Robocorp Cloud allows you to manage, orchestrate, and schedule the execution of your software robots in a central place.
 Robocorp Cloud has Processes, which contain steps that Runtime Environments execute.
 A Runtime Environment can be a Docker container, or an actual physical or virtual machine running the Robocorp App application.

-In this article, we will see how to set up a Robocorp Cloud process to run on a local machine via Robocorp App.
+In this article, we will see how to set up a Robocorp Cloud workforce process to run on a local machine via Robocorp App.

 To follow along, you will need a Robocorp Cloud account and Robocorp App, available for Windows, Mac, and Linux.
 If you haven't already, you might want to follow the Quickstart guide to get familiar with Robocorp Cloud first.